Weighted M-estimators for multivariate clustered data: theory and simulation results: Abstract

 \section{Abstract}

-In this work we study weighted M-estimators for $\reel^d$-valued clustered data.
-We give sufficient conditions for their convergence as well as their asymptotic normality.
-Robustness of these estimators is addressed via the study of their breakdown point.
-Numerical studies compare them with their unweighted version and highlight that optimal weights maximizing the relative efficiency lead to a degradation of their breakdown point.
+We study weighted M-estimators for $\reel^d$-valued clustered data and give sufficient conditions for their consistency.
+Their asymptotic normality is established with estimation of the asymptotic covariance matrix.
+We address the robustness of these estimators in terms of their breakdown point.
+Comparison with the unweighted case is performed with some numerical studies.
+They highlight that optimal weights maximizing the relative efficiency have a bad impact on the breakdown point.

 \keywords{M-estimation, Clustered data, Efficiency, Breakdown point}

 \subjclass[2000]{62F35, 62G35}